rlugojr/linkurious-enterprise-manual/monitoring.md

 2. `node` (or `node.exe`): The Linkurious Server process
 3. `java` (or `java.exe`): The embedded [ElasticSearch](https://www.elastic.co/) indexation server.

+Check if these processes are alive by opening the menu from the Linkurious directory (see how on each operating system below).
+The menu looks like the following image:

 #### Linux systems

 Run `menu.sh` (the status is above the menu).
 Alternately, run `menu.sh status`.